Tavistock Abbey

 Tavistock Abbey, also known as the Abbey of Saint Mary and Saint Rumon, is a ruined Benedictine abbey in Tavistock, Devon.
+The Abbey was surrendered in 1539 during the Dissolution of the Monasteries.
 Nothing remains of the abbey except the refectory, two gateways and a porch.
 The abbey church, dedicated to Our Lady and St Rumon, was destroyed by Danish raiders in 997 and rebuilt under Lyfing, the second abbot.
 The church was further rebuilt in 1285 and the greater part of the abbey between 1457 and 1458.

 History

 Foundation

 Older historians thought the abbey was founded in 961 by Ordgar, Ealdorman of Devon, but the modern consensus is that it was wholly the foundation of his son Ordwulf in 974; in 981 the charter of confirmation was granted by King Æthelred the Unready, Ordwulf's nephew.
 It was endowed with lands in Devon, Dorset and Cornwall, and became one of the richest abbeys in the west of England.

 Account by Dugdale

 William Dugdale's Monasticon Anglicanum (1718 edition in English) states as follows concerning the foundation: